See crime rates for the safest cities.

 What security measures do Tennesseans use most?

-Top security measures used in Tennessee: security systems, guard dogs, and security cameras, compared to national trends.
+Top security measures used in Tennessee (security cameras, firearms, and security systems) compared to national trends.
 Image: SafeWise

 What crimes are Tennessee residents most concerned about?

-Bar chart of top crime concerns in Tennessee, showing violent crime, property crime, gun violence, and package theft rates.
+Bar chart showing the percentage of Tennessee residents concerned about violent crime, property crime, gun violence, package theft, and cyber crime.
 Image: SafeWise

 Violent crime in Tennessee: Fear vs. reality

-Tennesseans reported fewer personal experiences with violent crime on our latest survey compared to the year before.
-They're among those least likely to experience violent crime nationwide, and they're less likely to experience violent crime than residents in neighboring states.
-Despite this hopeful trend, Tennesseans continue to worry about violent crime more than the average American.
+For the second year in a row, Tennesseans reported fewer personal experiences with violent crime on our latest survey compared to the year before.
+They're less likely to experience violent crime than the average American, but they still tend to worry about it more than average.

 —Tennessee resident*